MITHaystack/HOPS/README.md

 `git clone https://github.com/MITHaystack/HOPS.git`

-Alternatively, tagged releases are available as .tar.gz archives from the release page [webpage](https://github.com/MITHaystack/HOPS/releases)
+Alternatively, tagged releases are available as .tar.gz archives from the [release page](https://github.com/MITHaystack/HOPS/releases)

 To configure the build system (accepting the default options) and compile the code using cmake, run the following: